Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

-Recall that a face (resp. facet) subgraph (\Cref{def:subgraphs}) of $G$ is a subgraph $H$ for which there is a face (resp. facet) $F$ of $\adjp_G$ such that $H = G_F$.
-Such facet subgraphs have been studied in connection to homotopy methods for solving algebraic Kuramoto equations~\cite{Chen2019Directed}.
-In the broader context, facet subgraphs and face subgraphs were also classified algebraically \cite{dal2019faces,higashitani2019ARITHMETIC}.
-In \Cref{sec: facets review}, we briefly review of recent results on the interplay between facets/faces and their corresponding subgraphs.
-Then, in \Cref{sec: main}, we develop the main results.
-In particular, we aim to we provide a complete description of facet/face subgraphs as well as the equivalence classes of directed facet subgraphs.
-Important implications of these results in algebraic Kuramoto equations are highlighted in \Cref{sec: applications}.
+Face and facet subgraphs were studied in Refs.~\cite{DAliDelucchiMichalek2022Many,GordonPetrov2017,higashitani2019ARITHMETIC}. \Cref{sec: facets review} reviews recent results on the interplay between facets and their corresponding subgraphs.
+Then, in \Cref{sec: face subgraphs,sec: facet constraints,sec: cut-set parametrization,sec: properties}, we develop the main results.
+In particular, we provide a complete description of facet and face subgraphs as well as the equivalence classes of facet subdigraphs.
+Implications of these results in algebraic Kuramoto equations are highlighted in \Cref{sec: applications}.